Published: Feb 13, 2019Time to read: 8mins Category: Recruitment

 This approach takes its cue from customer education—a marketing strategy we’ve seen succeed for clients who sell everything from motor oil to beauty products.
 It’s an excellent example of how to strengthen relationships by engaging learners.

 Done right, candidate education extends beyond the usual presentation of information about your company, brand, and culture.
 These are important things, of course, but by now they’re table stakes features on a careers site and within your applicant portal.

 To elevate the candidate experience from job shopping and branding, companies should consider more innovative approaches.
 For example:

 - Teaching candidates more broadly about their industry – This tactic offers particular value for industries like oil and gas, construction, and manufacturing—to cite a few examples—which face both cavernous skills gaps and job seeker misperceptions.

 - Connecting candidates to a community of your recent hires– Take the classic “what it’s like to work here” video one step further.
-With a tool like gomo video, you can enable candidates to ask questions and get answers from your best advocates, right within the video player.
+With a tool like Instilled, you can enable candidates to ask questions and get answers from your best advocates, right within the video player.
 By capturing these Q&A discussions, you can give future candidates a view into your company’s personality, which further enriches their experience.

 - Enabling candidates to access select internal trainings – This both piques the interest of avid learners and reduces onboarding costs.

 - Requiring candidates for certain positions to complete online courses as part of the evaluation process – Many leading organizations make courses, exams, and observation-based assessments a condition of hire.
 This validates skills, reinforces the learning mindset, and enables employers to screen for learning agility.

 Learning opportunities (or requirements) like these establish a learning relationship between your company and prospective employees—a relationship grounded in mutual respect that fosters trust.